RT-Thread/rt-thread/README.md

 # License

 RT-Thread follows the Apache License 2.0 free software license.
-It's completely open-source,can be used in commercial applications for free, does not require the disclosure of code, and has no potential commercial risk.
+It's completely open-source, can be used in commercial applications for free, does not require the disclosure of code, and has no potential commercial risk.

 # Community